Deuchier/flight_manager_V1/README.md

 There has been long-term debates as to whether we should have states and what states we should have.
 I don't think there are any silver bullets, and only experience will tell me which to choose.

+### Low Coupling

+It takes great efforts to learn GRASP.
+The problem is not to recite the nine principles, but to know how to achieve them.
+I found that there's a tendency that the design grows into higher coupling as time goes by.
+I accepted the truth, and it was not until then that I realized how important refactoring is.

+In times I shall be working on real-world projects.
+I won't forget the value of refactoring ever.